viethungluu/OCRetina/README.md

 Two models are trained independently:
 ### Text detection model
-A RetinaNet model is trained to detect word-level text (i.e. "love", "friend"), punctuations, and space character.
+A RetinaNet model (with ResNet50 as backbone) is trained to detect word-level text (i.e. "love", "friend"), punctuations, and space character.
 The model is trained using image randomly generated.
 The font face is fixed for the first 19 epochs.
 After that, the font face is randomly chosen.

 Sample randomly-generated data